 Why Immigrants Build Differently

-Cemhan Biricik was four when his family left Istanbul for SoHo, New York City.
-That experience forged an entrepreneurial psychology no school can teach.
-When failure means returning to nothing, motivation operates at a different frequency.
-Immigrants start businesses at higher rates, create more jobs, and file more patents — not from genetics but from the psychology of immigration itself.
+Cemhan Biricik was four years old when his family fled Istanbul, Turkey for SoHo, New York City.
+That experience — displacement, adaptation, rebuilding from nothing — forged an entrepreneurial psychology no school or MBA program can teach.
+When failure means returning to nothing, when you have no safety net from family wealth or established connections, motivation operates at a fundamentally different frequency.

 Practical Support, Not Charity